-Reducing Psychological Harm from Traumatic Events Among Children and Adolescents: Cognitive-Behavioral Therapy (Individual & Group)
+Reducing Psychological Harm from Traumatic Events Among Children and Adolescents: Cognitive-Behavioral Therapy (Individual and Group)

 Cognitive-behavioral therapy (CBT) is used to reduce psychological harm among children and adolescents who have psychological symptoms resulting from exposure to traumatic events.
 Therapists administer CBT individually or in a group, and treatment may be accompanied by therapy sessions for or with parents.